Deep Learning-Enhanced Variational Monte Carlo Method for Quantum Many-Body Physics

+We plot the variational energies versus iteration step and wall time for a 60 sites SU(2) chain with a 16 layers CNN in Fig.~\ref{offPolicy}(b) and (c)~\cite{suppl}.
+As can be seen, the ISGO method converges with much fewer samples and much faster on GPU than the conventional method.
+We also implement the ISGO method using Tensorflow with auto differentiation \cite{stop_gradient}, which allows us to try new network architectures much more easily.
+Our code for both RBM and CNN can be found in Ref.~\cite{code}.
+We emphasize that, although we choose a particular gradient optimization algorithm Adam in our work, the concept of ISGO is general and can be implemented with any other optimization methods.

-{\it Numerical Results for 1D $SU(N)$ Spin Chain ---} We test our DNN on the Sutherland model, the 1D homogeneous $SU(N)$ spin chain governed by Hamiltonian (\ref{SUS}).
+{\it Numerical Results for 1D $SU(N)$ Spin Chain ---} We test our DNN on the Sutherland model, the 1D homogeneous SU($N$) spin chain governed by Hamiltonian (\ref{SUS}).
 We pick this model for two main reasons.
 First, the ground state energy of this model can be exactly solved by Bethe Ansatz~\cite{Sutherland1975}, which allows us to benchmark our results~\cite{suppl}.
-Secondly, the number of spin states $N$ controls the complexity of the system, which allows us to systematically study the efficiency and accuracy of the DNN as the complexity of model grows.
-The experiments in this section are done with initial learning rate for Adam set to $0.001$ for the first 100 iterations and then set to $0.0001$ after that.
+Second, the number of spin states $N$ controls the complexity of the system, which allows us to systematically study the efficiency and accuracy of the DNN as the complexity of model grows.
+Numerical details can be found in \cite{suppl}.